haChristopher/variability-based-reduction-replication-package/README.md

-# Master Thesis Relpication Package
+# Master Thesis Replication Package
 This is the replication package for the master thesis: "Reducing the Execution Time of Microbenchmark Suites based on Performance Variability of Individual" Benchmarks